Evidence of Vocal Tract Articulation in Self-Supervised Learning of Speech: Introduction

 \section{Introduction}

 Self-supervised learning (SSL) has been suggested as a pre-training method to learn representations without requiring a huge amount of labeled data.
-Recently proposed SSL methods provide rich representations of speech which can be utilized for a broad range of spoken language tasks, and the fine-tuned models surpass supervised-only models, especially in domain with small number of labeled data \cite{Mohamed2022,yang2021superb}.
-Understanding how SSL models work is crucial to explain such success and develop a better SSL method.
+Recently proposed SSL models for speech provide rich representations which can be readily utilized for a broad range of spoken language tasks.
+When fine-tuned to downstream tasks, the SSL-based models are able to surpass supervised-only models \cite{Mohamed2022,yang2021superb}.
+Understanding how SSL models work is crucial to explain such success and to improve speech SSL.
 Previous studies have revealed acoustic, phonetic, and semantic representations encoded in representations of speech SSL, using diverse analytic tools including (non-) linear probing, mutual information, or canonical correlation analysis \cite{Baevski2021, Hsu2021, Pasad2021, ma2021probing, Shah2021}.
-Although those analyses give comprehensive insights of information process in speech SSL models, how well the representations are grounded by the actual speech production is not yet answered.
+Although those analyses have provided insights of information process in speech SSL models, the models still largely remain black box.
+Since the advent of data-driven deep learning strategies for spoken language engineering, they have grown increasingly disconnected from human mechanisms and insights from speech production.

-To answer this question, we conduct a linear probing analysis of SSL representations against electromagnetic articulography (EMA) (Fig. \ref{framework}).
+To bridge this gap, we answer the question of how well the SSL representations are aligned with principles of speech production.
+We conduct a linear probing analysis of SSL representations against electromagnetic articulography (EMA) (Fig. \ref{framework}).
 EMA measures real-time continuous displacements of 6 articulators (Fig. \ref{framework}), which are timely synced with the produced speech \cite{mochatimit,richmond2011announcing}.
 As EMA tracks the actual physical dynamics of vocal tract, the modality is suitable for investigating physical grounding of speech representation.
 Moreover, a large portion of speech features are naturally subsumed by articulatory trajectories and a full speech can be reconstructed from EMA \cite{wu2022deep}.
 Underlying neurobiological process of speech production can also be explained by vocal tract articulation \cite{chartier2018encoding}.
-Therefore, we target EMA traces for probing representations of SSL models.
+Therefore, we target EMA traces as principled and grounded reference for probing representations of SSL models.
 We firstly introduce articulatory score as an average correlation of linear prediction and EMA.
 Then, we conduct a comprehensive analysis by controlling model space, data size, and layers for probing.
+Our work bridges the gap between the current leading representation learning schemes and classical speech production research.